ClusterCockpit/cc-docker/README.md

 ## Configuration Templates

 Located in `./templates`
-* `docker-compose.yml.ccms`: Docker-Compose file to setup cc-metric-store metric database and LDAP containers (Default).
+* `docker-compose.yml.default`: Docker-Compose file to setup cc-metric-store, InfluxDB, and LDAP containers (Default).
 Used in `setupDev.sh`.
-* `docker-compose.yml.influxdb`: Docker-Compose file to setup influxDB metric database and LDAP containers.
-Used in `setupDev.sh`.
 * `docker-compose.yml.mysql`: Docker-Compose configuration template if additional MySQL and phpmyadmin containers are desired.
+* `docker-compose.yml.mariadb`: Docker-Compose configuration template if additional MariaDB and phpmyadmin containers are desired.
-* `env.ccms`: Environment variables for setup with cc-metric-store metric database and LDAP containers (Default).
+* `env.default`: Environment variables for setup with cc-metric-store, InfluxDB, and LDAP containers (Default).
 Used in `setupDev.sh`.
-* `env.influxdb`: Environment variables for setup with influxDB metric database and LDAP containers.
-Used in `setupDev.sh`.
 * `env.mysql`: Additional environment variables required if additional MySQL and phpmyadmin containers are desired.
+* `env.mariadb`: Additional environment variables required if additional MariaDB and phpmyadmin containers are desired.

 ## Setup

-1. `$ ./setupDev.sh [help|ccms|influxdb]`:  **NOTICE** The script will download files of a total size of 338MB (mostly for the InfluxDB data).
+1. `$ ./setupDev.sh`:  **NOTICE** The script will download files of a total size of 338MB (mostly for the InfluxDB data).
-    * `help`: Displays help.
-    * `ccms`: Copies according docker-compose.yml and env-file to root directory, downloads cc-metric-store checkpoint data, and builds containers.
-    * `influxdb`: Copies according docker-compose.yml and env-file to root directory, downloads influxDB data, and builds containers.

 2. After that from the root of the cc-docker sandbox you can start up the containers and launch cc-backend with: `$ ./startDev.sh`